As Alberta’s economy continues its upward trend, we’re working to promote diversification and create jobs across sectors.

 Agriculture and agri-food processing

-The agriculture sector employs more than 86,000 people and generates exports of more than $9 billion annually.
-There is tremendous potential for the agriculture sector to expand into the global marketplace, and to grow the agri-food processing industry through innovative new processes or creating of new materials.
+There is tremendous potential for the agriculture sector to expand into the global marketplace, and to grow the agri-food processing industry through innovative new processes or creating new materials.

 Alberta's cultural industries create jobs, attract talent and investment, secure export markets and build creative capital that affects every sector of the economy.

-The Alberta Foundation of the Arts funds, encourages and supports the development of arts in Alberta, while maintaining and expanding the AFA art collection as a resource for all Albertans.
+The Alberta Foundation of the Arts funds and supports the development of arts in Alberta, while maintaining and expanding the AFA art collection as a resource for all Albertans.

-The Alberta Media Fund provides support to organizations and individuals involved in cultural industries, which including screen-based media production, book and magazine publishing and sound recordings.
-Between 2015 and 2016, 90 film and television productions spent more than $157 million in Alberta.
+The Alberta Media Fund provides support to organizations and individuals involved in cultural industries, which includes screen-based media production, book and magazine publishing and sound recordings.

 Tourism is one of the leading industries in the province.
 We're committed to growing the industry and maximizing the opportunities tourism creates in every region of the province.
 The tourism industry: